 Computational Fluid Mechanics

-Researchers can accurately predict the performance of steady-state and time-dependent external and internal flows, and acoustics.
-This allows optimization of such varied applications as the drag forces on vehicles and large-scale air flow in manufacturing systems, like paint rooms.
+Researchers can accurately predict the performance of steady-state and time-dependent external and internal flows, and acoustics, allowing optimization of such varied applications as the drag forces on vehicles and large-scale air flow in manufacturing systems, like paint rooms.

 Researchers can model manufacturing systems and processes to improve cost, efficiency, and quality.
 These techniques allow for the design and creation of more efficient factories resulting in higher quality products with reduced costs.

-Our research team uses physical models across multiple disciplines to capture interactions between physical domains.
-These techniques accelerate the development of complex systems, such as land vehicles and aerospace systems and ensure they are safe and reliable.
+Our research team uses physical models across multiple disciplines to capture interactions between physical domains, which accelerates development of complex systems, such as land vehicles and aerospace systems, while ensuring they are safe and reliable.

 Systems Modeling, Integration, and Control

 The world is full of complex products comprised of hundreds or thousands of components organized into systems and subsystems.
-Researchers working in this area focus on using system-level plant and control models to model interconnected systems to accelerate the development process without sacrificing quality.
+Researchers working in this area focus on using system-level plant and control models to simulate interconnected systems, accelerating the development process without sacrificing quality.